Serk Cycling Beijing

 Our destination hotel in Gyantze is oozing with so much old world charm you won't want to leave.

 Gyantse – Shigatse

-Rise early and visit the local Palchoi monastery and authentic old quarters.
+Rise early and visit the authentic old quarters.
 Then it's 98km along the mostly flat road to Shigatse.
 We will pass through rolling farmlands and villages and stop mid-way for some snacks and a visit to the local barley mill.
 The last climb over the bridge into town is a hotly contested KOM.
 We are riding at 4000m today–the air is thin which means fast speeds on the flat.